Clothes Moth Traps

 Most clothes moth traps remain effective for 2-3 months.
 Replace them sooner if the adhesive becomes full or if the trap no longer attracts moths.

 To prevent damage, store clothing in airtight containers, regularly clean and vacuum storage areas, and use clothes moth traps to monitor and reduce moth activity.
 Consider washing or freezing items that may already be infested.
+To freeze, place in a plastic bag and leave in the freezer at -18°C for at least two weeks to kill any larvae living on those garments.

 Place traps in closets, wardrobes, drawers, or storage areas where clothes are kept using hangers.
 Position them near fabrics or areas where moth activity is observed for the best results.